GemBoxLtd/GemBox.Imaging.Examples/README.md

 ## What is GemBox.Imaging?

-GemBox.Imaging is a .NET component that provides an easy way to load, edit, save image files (png, jpeg, git, tiff).
-GemBox.Imaging also supports file format conversions and image transformations (resize, crop, rotate and flip).
+GemBox.Imaging is a .NET component that enables you to read, convert, and transform image files (PNG, JPEG, and GIF) from .NET applications.

+With GemBox.Imaging you get a fast and reliable component that's easy to use and doesn't depend on Microsoft Windows GDI.
+It requires only .NET so you can deploy your applications on any platform.

 ## GemBox.Imaging Features